-When a person has been living under the stress of a painful situation for a long time, it starts to affect their brain’s ability to withstand it.
-They gradually start to believe no matter what they do, they will not be able to get out of that scenario.
-They feel like they can never get rid of their suffering or escape the painful situation.
+When a person lives under painful stress for a long time, it starts to damage their brain’s ability to handle it.
+They start to believe that they will never be able to escape, regardless of what they do.
+Eventually, they come to believe that they will have to continue with their suffering until their last breath.

 Learned Helplessness is a mental state of frailty that emerges after many failed attempts at overcoming a difficult situation.
 It is a surrendering mindset caused by repeated failures to control a painful life event.